Are you looking for some Stone Fox teaching ideas? You’ll find character trait printable booklets, crafts, videos, and

 Each of these mini-books is created from a single piece of paper, folded to form a book.
 The finished books contain six pages where students can list character traits for the main characters.
 With an answer key included, this activity is a print-and-go project.

-Teaching Idea #2 – Vocabulary Terms used with the Mini-Books
+Stone Fox Teaching Ideas #2 – Vocabulary Terms used with the Mini-Books

 You might think that using the word “Antagonists” as a title for one of the books is a little advanced for the third/fourth graders who read Stone Fox.
 Our school encourages using appropriate terms, so I decided to give using the word “antagonists” a try instead of using a title such as “Bad Guys.”
 This anchor chart helped teach these terms.